YinLiLin/CMplot/README.md

         highlight.col="green",highlight.cex=1,highlight.pch=19,file="jpg",memo="",
         dpi=300,file.output=TRUE,verbose=TRUE,width=14,height=6)
 #Note:
-highlight.col, highlight.cex, highlight.pch can be value or vecter, if its length equals to the length of highlighted SNPs, each SNPs have its special colour, size and shape.
+'highlight' could be vector or list, if it is a vector, all traits will use the same highlighted SNPs index, if it is a list, the length of the list should equal to the number of traits. highlight.col, highlight.cex, highlight.pch can be value or vecter, if its length equals to the length of highlighted SNPs, each SNPs have its special colour, size and shape.
 ```